Basic concepts

 You might have noticed that the templates

-it’s possible to pass multiple templates that will be added one on top of the
+because it’s possible to pass multiple templates that will be added one on

 Note